googlefonts/fontations/font-test-data/test_data/README.md

 # test files

 This directory contains files used for testing.

-The masters are the ttx files;
+## ttx

-these are human readable/editable.
-From these, we generate the binary ttf files that are the actual test inputs.
+The `ttx` directory contains ttx files describing test cases.
+These are compiled and stored in the `ttf` directory; the `ttf` files are the actual test inputs.

+## fea

+The `fea` directory contains fea files describing test cases.
+Similarly to ttx, these are compiled and stored in the `ttf` directory.
+Each test case is comprised of a FEA file and a corresponding glyph list.

 ## extracted data
 The extracted directory contains text files holding data computed by FreeType